 She's staying put for the moment (more or less) in her hometown of Ottawa, Canada—on unceded Algonquin Anishnaabeg territory—where she wields her trusty red pen as a full-time freelance editor, reviews speculative fiction and erotica for Publishers Weekly, and acts as a human shield for her chronically anxious rescue dog.
-Some of her regular editing clients include Europe Comics (for whom she edits graphic novels translated from French into English), Fireside Fiction (for whom she copyedits and proofreads all the short stories, essays, and poems that are released through Fireside Magazine and Fireside Quarterly), and Publishers Weekly's BookLife Reviews (for whom she fact-checks and edits reviews).
+Some of her regular editing clients include Europe Comics (for whom she edits graphic novels translated from French into English), Fireside Fiction (for whom she copyedits and proofreads all the short stories, essays, and poems that are released through Fireside Magazine), and Publishers Weekly's BookLife Reviews (for whom she sometimes fact-checks and edits reviews).

 As part of her work with Fireside, Michelle was a Hugo Award finalist (under the name Chelle Parker) in 2019 and 2020.